9wm/9wm/CUSTOMIZING.md

 Enables the color parsing code for customizing window borders.

 * DEBUG
 Enables debugging code.
-Without this enabled -debug does nothing.
+Without this enabled -debug does very little.

 * DEBUG_EV
 Enables event debugging code, requires X11 event parsing code that can be found in the showevent branch